fhellwig/simonize/README.md

 ## Undefined and Null Template Values

-An undefined template value (anywhere in the template structure), results in the input being returned as-is.
+A null or undefined template value (anywhere in the template structure), results in the input value being returned as-is.

 ```javascript
 const template = { person: { name: undefined } };